fjwright/Run-REDUCE-0/README.md

 will probably switch to using JavaFX.
 Swing has the advantage that it is still a standard component of the latest Java SE SDK.
-I am developing using Java 13, but compiling for Java 8 to support running a jar file using the latest readily available JREs.
+I am developing using Java 13, but compiling for Java 8 to support running the jar file using all current JREs.

 REDUCE itself is an open source project available from [SourceForge](https://sourceforge.net/projects/reduce-algebra/).
 I'm